CrossTheRoadElec/Phoenix5-Documentation/README.md

 Phoenix 5.1.3.1:
 - Talon SRX/ Victor SPX motion-profile mode is not available in the kickoff release.
 This is due to the modifications done to support Pigeon IMU integration.
 This will be remedied in a future release.
 [Resolved in 5.2.1.1]
+- LabVIEW VIs stored relatively at C:\Users\Public\Documents\Cross The Road Electronics\Phoenix-LabVIEW only.
+VIs should also appear inside Program Files (x86)\National Instruments\LabVIEW 2017\vi.lib\Rock Robotics to ensure GitHub examples can find them.
+[Resolved in 5.2.1.1]

 LabVIEW: Do not use SET VI when using follwer features in LabVIEW.
 Instead use the FOLLOW VI documented in this [section](https://github.com/CrossTheRoadElec/Phoenix-Documentation#follower).